What Happens on a Mortgage Credit Check? A Complete Guide

 The Bottom Line

-Here are some specific things that a good mortgage broker can do to help you improve your credit rating:
+Here’s how a good mortgage broker can help you boost your credit score:

-- Represent you to lenders and advocate on your behalf.
+• Represent you to lenders and support your application.

 Get Matched With Your Dream Mortgage Advisor...